Check out the official trailer for

-Find out how to bring No Room for Wishing to you!
+Find out how to bring No Room for Wishing to your venue or school!

-No Room For Wishing is a one-man documentary play about Occupy Boston, compiled entirely from the exact words of people involved in and affected by the movement during the occupation of Dewey Square in Fall 2011.
-It’s a messy, complicated, scary view of the Occupy movement as a microcosm of how human beings succeed and fail in building relationships, social structures, and governance.
-One of Boston’s most dynamic young theatre makers portrays 30-something characters in this 90-minute up-close-and-personal encounter with our nation and ourselves.
+No Room For Wishing is a one-man documentary play about how big picture politics affect our everyday lives, and what happens when people come together to try to force change.
+Compiled entirely from the exact words of people involved in and affected by the Occupy movement in Boston in the fall of 2011, No Room For Wishing is a complex, disturbing, and inspiring look at how human beings succeed and fail in building relationships, social structures, and governance.
+One of Boston’s most dynamic young theatre makers portrays over thirty characters in this 90-minute up-close-and-personal encounter with our nation and ourselves.

-The play had a dynamic collaborative world premiere in the Boston area last fall, co-produced by Company One, Central Square Theater, and Boston Playwrights’ Theatre, and has since performed at the off-Broadway Theater at St. Clements, among other venues.
-It has been nominated for Best New Play and Best Solo by the Independent Reviewers of New England.
-Directed by Megan Sandberg-Zakian.
+The play had a dynamic collaborative world premiere in the Boston area last fall, co-produced by Company One, Central Square Theater and Boston Playwrights’ Theatre and has since performed at the off-Broadway Theater at St. Clements, among other venues.
+It was nominated for Best New Play and Best Solo by the Independent Reviewers of New England.
+Written and performed by Danny Bryck and directed by Megan Sandberg-Zakian, with sound design by Benjamin Scheff and featuring original music by Miles Disney and Ruby Rose Fox.

 “Nuanced and comprehensive… a marvel to behold.”
 (Edge Boston)